Dwayne Shattuck

 Dwayne Shattuck (born June 1, 1959 in Atlanta, Georgia, USA) is a television producer.
-He has worked for 4 seasons on the AMC drama series Mad Men and has won several awards.
+He has worked for four seasons on the AMC drama series Mad Men.

 Biography

 He produced the first season of the new period drama "Magic City" for Starz Network.
 Dwayne has also worked for four seasons as a Producer on the AMC drama series "Mad Men," as well as "Push Nevada" and "Skin" for producers Jerry Bruckheimer, Ben Affleck, and Sean Bailey.
 Dwayne started in the film industry as a set medic, and has worked as an Assistant Director, Production Manager, and then as a Producer.

 Dwayne lives in Los Angeles with his wife, Nicole (a still photographer) and his two sons.
+He is the cousin of Alexandria, Catharine, and Matthew Daddario.